Seamus Coleman suffers broken leg in Republic of Ireland draw

 - From the section Football

-Republic of Ireland skipper Seamus Coleman suffered a broken leg in his side's goalless draw with Wales at the Aviva Stadium.
+Republic of Ireland skipper Seamus Coleman suffered a broken leg during his side's goalless draw with Wales at the Aviva Stadium.

-The Everton defender was given oxygen before being carried off following the challenge with Neil Taylor, who was sent off for the tackle.
+The Everton defender, 28, was given oxygen before being carried off following the challenge with Neil Taylor, who was sent off.

-The incident happened midway through the second half of the important World Cup qualifier.
+Coleman is expected to have surgery in Dublin on Saturday on what is believed to be a double leg fracture.

 Republic manager Martin O'Neill said the defender suffered a "bad break".